B Beck Lievenbruck

 1. Cleaning the Leather

 Before you begin your transformation, it’s crucial to start with a clean surface.
 If your leather item has been previously used or has gathered dust, clean it thoroughly with a high-quality leather cleaner such as Foam Tex or Easy Cleaner.
 This step removes any dirt, and grime, ensuring a clean canvas for your artwork.
-If your leather item is brand new and clean, you’re ready to move on to the next step.
+If your leather item is brand new and clean, you’re ready to move on to the next step to paint leather shoes.

 Using Angelus Leather Preparer and Deglazer